Toll Collector

 How can you fix the word tomorrow misspelled in a tattoo.
 It's spelled tommorow

-Asked by phyzique over 10 years ago
+Asked by phyzique almost 11 years ago

 I'd probably just cross it out and right it correctly above.